Enable single sign-on (SSO) for your users

 Assigning roles manually

-- To assign roles that are independent of a team, add the roles to the User roles field.
+- Add the roles to the User roles field.

 Change an SSO user's password